 In 2016 the Oskaloosa City Council and local property owners submitted a grant application to the Iowa Economic Development Authority (IEDA) for Downtown Revitalization Program Community Development Block Grant (CDBG) funding.
 The focus was to eliminate "slum and blight" in downtown Oskaloosa by completing important building facade repairs and storefront improvements while respecting historic character.
 The grant was awarded and construction began in 2017.
 The success of this first phase led to a second grant and construction phase, which began in 2019, and also a proposed third phase for 2021-2022.
 Additional information on each phase can be found below.

-Phase I - between High Avenue and A Avenue, and North A Street and North 2nd Street.
+Phase I - north of the Square, between High Avenue and A Avenue, and North A Street and North 2nd Street.

-Phase II - west of the Square, between High Avenue West and 1st Street, and Market Street and Penn Central Mall
+Phase II - west of the Square, between High Avenue and 1st Avenue, and Market Street and Penn Central Mall

 The construction contract was awarded to Christner Contracting LLC, and construction was completed between May 2017 and August 2018.